My Services

 Enquiries

-Telephone Anne for more information on any aspect of her mediation, conflict resolution or counselling services: 022 1399 810
+Telephone Anne for more information on any aspect of her mediation or conflict resolution services: 022 1399 810

 Alternatively message her via the contact form.